Aramide Oteh: Salford City

 Following his release by QPR, Oteh went on trial with League One side Doncaster Rovers in July 2021, and was being monitored by Coventry City and Derby County.
 On 25 September, he signed for League Two side Salford City on a short-term contract until January 2022.
 He made his debut on the same day, coming on as a second-half substitute in a league match against Northampton Town.
 His first goal for the club came on 3 November, giving Salford a 3–2 lead in an eventual 5–3 win against Leeds United U21s in the EFL Trophy.

 Crawley Town

 In February 2022, Oteh joined League Two side Crawley Town on a free transfer following his release by Salford.
 Manager John Yems expressed his joy at signing Oteh, saying he had a "point to prove".
 His first goal for the club came on 8 February, scoring the opening goal in a 3–1 win against Harrogate Town, Crawley's first ever win over Harrogate.

+Walsall

+On 24 July 2023, Oteh returned to Walsall, this time on a permanent transfer from Crawley.

+The New Saints

+On 13 September 2024, Oteh signed for Cymru Premier club The New Saints.

+In July 2025, Oteh was racially abused by a fan in a match against FK Shkendija.